-Uttering a positive thick term without the intention to commit to a positive evaluation seems relatively harmless.
+"Uttering a positive thick term without the intention to commit to a positive evaluation seems relatively harmless.
 Being misunderstood in cases of negative thick terms has a potentially greater impact.
 If mistaken, a speaker communicates a negative evaluation they initially did not want to commit to.
-Since negative evaluations harm others by diminishing their social status and reputation, people are less willing to accept the cancellation of a negative evaluation. (p.
+Since negative evaluations harm others by diminishing their social status and reputation, people are less willing to accept a cancellation of a negative evaluation." (p.
 8)

-Such an explanation would be consistent with a growing body of empirical evidence that has shown moral valence to affect non-moral judgments, e.g., of knowledge (Beebe & Buckwalter, 2010) and causation (Sytsma, Bluhm, Willemsen, & Reuter, 2019; for an overview see Willemsen & Kirfel, 2019).
+Such an explanation would be consistent with a growing body of empirical evidence that has shown moral valence to have an effect on non-moral judgements, e.g. of knowledge (Beebe & Buckwalter, 2010) and causation (Sytsma et al., 2019, for an overview see Willemsen & Kirfel, 2019).
 Additionally, the philosophical and linguistic literature is rife with results in which social norms seem to have an asymmetrical influence on praise and blame (Guglielmo & Malle, 2019).
-Recently, Anderson et al. (2020) argued that while both praise and blame are essential to sustaining social relationships and facilitating social regulation, blaming one another comes with significant social costs, both on the part of the blaming and the blamed party.
+Recently, Anderson, Crockett, and Pizarro (2020) argued that while both praise and blame are essential to sustaining social relationships and facilitating social regulation, blaming one another comes with significant social costs, both on the part of the blaming and the blamed party.
 Being blamed can have serious consequences, such as loss of reputation and social alliances, social exclusion, or punishment.
-Consequently, the wrongful attribution of blame that is unjustifiably causing a person to suffer these negative consequences is itself an act of severe social impact.3
+Consequently, the wrongful attribution of blame that is unjustifiably causing a person to suffer these negative consequences, is itself an act of severe social impact.2